Highlights of a perfect New Zealand road trip

 Our tour of Whakarewarewa, the living thermal village

 Such a unique and remarkable place.
 I’m so glad that we were able to learn more about the Maori culture and history here.

 Maori cultural performances

 Seeing a Haka at Te Po, our indigenous evening experience at Te Puia, was intense!
 I really enjoyed all the performances and the traditional hangi banquet (food cooked in a geothermal oven, awesome!).

 Kaitiaki white-water rafting wins in O for Awesome!

-This was my first time white-water rafting and it was everything I hoped for.
-Terrifying, thrilling, and fun, this is a NZ must-do!
+This was my first-time white-water rafting, and it was everything I hoped for.
+Terrifying, thrilling, and fun, this is an NZ must-do!
 Our guides Toni and Joel were so fun and hilarious while at the same time keeping you safe and having a good time.
 I couldn’t have asked for better!
-Plus who doesn’t like bragging rights…did I mention we went over a 7m waterfall?!
+Plus who doesn’t like bragging rights… did I mention we went over a 7m waterfall?!

 Polynesian Spa in Rotorua

 I can see why it was rated one of the world’s top 10 spas!
 Overlooking Lake Rotorua while sitting in the naturally heated healing waters we saw a rainbow!
 It was magical!